Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Method

 \section{Method}

 We extend instruction-driven image editing by introducing a new dimension of control: continuous adjustment of edit strength.
-To this end, our approach has two key stages.
-First, we generate a diverse synthetic dataset of paired examples consisting of source and edited images, edit instructions, and scalar strength values (Sec.~\ref{subsec:dataset}).
-Second, we propose a simple yet effective approach: fine-tuning a modified instruction-driven editing model that accepts a scalar strength input alongside the edit text, enabling smooth and continuous strength control over the target edit (Sec.~\ref{subsec:kontmodel}).
+Our approach has two key stages.
+First, we generate a diverse synthetic dataset of paired examples consisting of source images, edited images, edit instructions, and continuous strength values (Sec.~\ref{subsec:dataset}).
+Second, we propose a simple yet effective approach: fine-tuning a modified instruction-driven editing model that accepts a scalar strength input alongside the edit instruction, enabling smooth and continuous control over the edit (Sec.~\ref{subsec:kontmodel}).